SimonCharvat/4IT534-ai-model/README.md

 - **Labels**:
   - Class labels and disease names are stored in `labels.py` as a list of tuples.
 The model's output class ID can be matched to its corresponding label through this file.

+- **Similarity**:
+  - File `similarity_matrix.py` contains precalculated matrix (numpy array) which can be used as a lookup table to get similarity score between predicted class and actual class.
+  - File `similarity_matrix.py` also contains code to generate (print) the matrix based on class labels, which can be used to easily change the similarity matrix values.

 ## Usage

 ### Training the Model